-- \longrightarrow Does the legal framework criminalize LGBTI+ persons? - Does the legal framework restrict freedom of expression or association in relation to gender and sexual diversity? - What are the main provisions in the legal framework aimed at protecting and recognizing the rights of LGBTI+ persons?
+- Does the legal framework criminalize LGBTI+ persons? - Does the legal framework restrict freedom of expression or association in relation to gender and sexual diversity? - Are there provisions in the legal framework aimed at protecting and recognizing the rights of LGBTI+ persons?
+If yes, what are the main ones and what do they say?